-By law, and by policy, the college is committed to provide equal access for all qualified individuals to its programs and educational opportunities.
+By law and by policy, the college is committed to providing equal access for all qualified individuals to its programs and educational opportunities.
 The need for physical access (elevators, ramps, etc.) is obvious to most of us, but access needs also include the curriculum itself and measures of evaluation.
 Academic adjustments may include special seating, testing accommodations, use of adaptive technology, or presentation of course materials in alternate formats.
 The college has designated Gabriella Vasta, Coordinator of Access and Equity Services, to identify appropriate academic adjustments and to coordinate the provision of these services.

 What is my obligation as an instructor?

-You are an agent of the college and as such share the college's obligations to provide
+You are an agent of the college and, as such, share the college's obligations to provide

 access within your classroom and curriculum.
 Your course outline should include the